Etron-RA/RetroAchievements/Tutorials/12_Leaderboards/readme.md

 # Tutorial #12 – Leaderboards
 ## Overview
 This tutorial will show a few examples of making leaderboards for the game [Doom](https://retroachievements.org/game/11256).
 Doom is an extremely popular first person shooter that was ported to many systems and still has the strong fan base to this day.
 The main reason why Doom was selected for this tutorial is that it was one of the first games to have speedrun competitions.
-Doom can record gameplay from user inputs making a small file that can be replayed on any computer with doom installed.
+Doom can record gameplay from user inputs making a small file that can be replayed on any computer with Doom installed.
 This prompted players to record how quickly they could finish a level and upload the recording to compare with other players.
 Eventually, various categories of Doom speedruns were defined and the speedrun community grew and expanded to other games.<br>
 ![Doom Title Screen](Doom_Title.png)<br>

 ## Leaderboards